Research | Ayel L. R. Batac

 RESEARCH INTERESTS

-• Social epidemiology of sexually transmitted and blood-borne infections (STBBIs)
+• Social epidemiology of sexually transmitted infections (STI)

 • Health equity among men who have sex with men (MSM) and sex worker populations

-• Allergy (asthma, atopic dermatitis, drug allergy, food allergy, anaphylaxis)
+• Allergy (anaphylaxis, asthma, atopic dermatitis, drug allergy, food allergy)

 • Allergen immunotherapy (subcutaneous immunotherapy [SCIT], sublingual immunotherapy [SLIT])